valeratrades/rm_engine/README.md

 	OR
 	None: assume 20%

-### Solution
-+ first iteration: model 1:1 the previous found move of the same scale.
-Simply estimate it as same time horizon with 1 std certainty

-+ after: find distance to first cross of matching scale, 10x the area, ensure at least 100 datapoints total, Exponentially weight them and use for expected volatility estimation

-### Steps
+#### Steps
 - [x] get total balance (today means bybit and binance, all margins (sapi and fapi))
 - [x] get coin's price

-- [ ] request 500 klines on 1d, then going down, timeframes; until we hit 1m, or have isolated at least 10 candles back from now, that together make up the distance of over 1 stop-loss.
-Then somehow adjust risk estimate based on that time (do whatever to start with, you'll spend hours deciding otherwise)
-    funky: could take this diff only in the trade's direction, or make necessary previous move in opposite direction larger, to account for half indirectional volatility, half encouraging following momentum
+- [ ] risk est, mul the with default % of depo
+  Large, requires a <plan>

+#### Plan
+- [x] 0.1: random criterion based on time it took to go same distance last time.

+- [ ] 1.0:
++ make a formula to quantify indirectional-vol
++ take entries from 3x back from the distance it last took to go the SL length
++ Exponentially weigh them, feed into da formula
++ trial and error the answer.
+Get any starting point, use the thing to trade, adjust as the intuition of this develops

 #### Optimisations
-- potentially make all of these in one bunch, then after one comes through, check if we still need to await the rest.
+- [ ] make all requests in one bunch, then after one comes through, check if we still need to await the rest.

-### Problems
+#### Problems
-- the closer the stop-loss, the higher the risk.
-Really should be adjusting for that
 - could have existing, correlatory with target, positions (ignore for now)

-### Blockers
+#### Blockers
-- Can't decide if I want to mimic EV calc estimation for options or just use recent history 1:1
+- way of quantifying indirectional volatility

 <br>